 Helping You Fight Drunk Driving Charges

-In Ohio and across the nation, it’s against the law to operate a motor vehicle with a blood alcohol concentration of .08 percent or above.
+In Ohio and across the nation, it is against the law to operate a motor vehicle with a blood alcohol concentration (BAC) of .08 percent or above.
 If you have been arrested for drunk driving, we strongly advise you to retain the immediate representation of The Law Office of Brian Jones, LLC.
-Just because you were arrested does not mean that you must face the consequences.
+Just because you were arrested does not mean that you are guilty of a crime.
 You can fight your criminal charges with the help of our experienced DUI attorney.
 We can carefully review and challenge any evidence against you, potentially making a huge difference in the outcome of your case.

 Understanding Ohio State OVI Laws

-Under Ohio law, drunk driving is known as an OVI, operating a vehicle under influence.
+Under Ohio law, drunk driving is known as operating a vehicle under the influence (OVI).
 You can be charged with an OVI for driving while under the influence of alcohol or any drug that may impair your driving ability or reaction time.
-This can include such substances as illegal drugs, prescription medicines and even over-the-counter medications which can cause drowsiness and other problems.
+These impairing substances can include illegal drugs, prescription medicines and even over-the-counter medications which can cause drowsiness and other problems.

 Associated Penalties For A DUI

 Facing the prospect of conviction for operating a vehicle under the influence can be terrifying and confusing.
 Many individuals may not even realize the severe nature of driving drunk and the associated consequences that come with it.
-Penalties may vary on the number of previous DUI charges, the occurrence of any accidents resulting in injury or death, and whether or not the driver cooperated with Ohio’s complied consent law.
+Penalties may vary on the number of previous DUI charges, the occurrence of any accidents resulting in injury or death and if the driver cooperated with Ohio’s complied consent law.
 The implied consent law dictates that an individual must agree to blood or breath testing if suspected of drunk driving or face suspension of the right to drive.

 Drunk driving cases are often very technical, involving scientific data concerning blood alcohol tests, equipment and results.
-These cases can be very complex, which means you will need the legal assistance of a capable attorney.
+Because of this complexity, you will need the legal assistance of a capable attorney.
 By consulting with a knowledgeable criminal defense attorney at our firm immediately after an arrest, you can significantly increase your chances of a positive case outcome.
 Our lawyers are prepared to handle your charges no matter how insignificant or complicated they appear.